 9. Use a torch or a phone camera to look into the water inlet grate.
 Check the impeller condition and the condition of the pump seal also called the wear ring.
 There should only be a 1-2mm gap between the impeller and the wear ring seal.
 Any larger gap and the jet pressure will be lower and cavitation could happen, resulting in low speeds.

 10. Check the trailer winch for rust and fraying cables or webbing.
 To check the wheel bearings grab old of the trailer wheel and rock it from side to site.
 It shouldn’t wobble.
 If it does it could indicate worn wheel bearings.
+If it has a Bearing Buddy system check if it is leaking.
+You should learn how to grease a bearing buddy and maintain it.

 11. If you can, hook the personal watercraft trailer up to a vehicle and check the conditions of the trailer lights and indicators.
 There shouldn’t be any water in these fittings.